IgniteUI/igniteui-xplat-docs/doc/en/components/dashboard-tile.md

 * [{IgPrefix}LinearGauge](linear-gauge.html)
 * [{IgPrefix}RadialGauge](radial-gauge.html)

 The data visualization that is chosen by default is mainly dependent on the schema and the count of the `DataSource` that you have bound.
-For example, if you bind a single numeric value, you will get a `XamRadialGauge`, but if you bind a collection of value-label pairs that are not too close to each other, you will get a `XamDataPieChart`.
-If you bind an `DataSource` that has more value paths, you will receive a `CategoryChart` or `XamDataChart` with multiple column series or line series, depending mainly on the count of the collection bound.
-You can also bind to a `ShapeDataSource` to receive a `XamGeographicMap`.
+For example, if you bind a single numeric value, you will get a `XamRadialGauge`, but if you bind a collection of value-label pairs that are easy to distinguish from each other, you will likely get a `XamDataPieChart`.
+If you bind an `DataSource` that has more value paths, you will receive a `XamDataChart` with multiple column series or line series, depending mainly on the count of the collection bound.
+You can also bind to a `ShapeDataSource` or data the appears to contain geographic points to receive a `XamGeographicMap`.

 You are not locked into a single visualization when you bind the `DataSource`, and you can tell the control that you want to see a particular visualization by setting its `VisualizationType` property.
 For example, if you specifically wanted to see a line chart, you could define the Dashboard Tile like so: